dragoncultxyz/dragoncultxyz.github.io/README.md

 - cult only $XYZ daily claim
 - reward on cult only vault

-Protocol designed to ensure treasury increase greater than decrease.
+Protocol designed to ensure value increase > value decrease.

 ## Requirement to Become Cult Member
 To mint membership NFT, user need to deposit 1000 $CFX to NFT contract.
 User can withdraw his deposits by burning the NFT.
 There are 14 days for burn function to be enabled, and 2 days to withdraw $CFX.